rillonline/writing/signs-and-wonders.md

 with metaphors and poetic language.
 You want facts and figures, something quantifiable and measureable.
 Something known not imaginary.
-I am willing to bet that even you played games as a child, read stories and watch movies.
+I am willing to bet, however, that even you played games as a child, read stories and watch movies.
 So let’s step into a world of signs and wonders, the world of the Book of Acts, the world of the early church.
 Come with me to Joppa and to Tabitha’s